 - Blood sugar can be reduced using HITT

 Correct mineral balance is key for function and it is very common for people to be deficient in potassium, magnesium and sodium.
 Not only can this be stressful for the body and mind, all sorts of symptoms from headaches, poor concentration and muscle pain can arise from mineral imbalances.
 Salt or sodium is misunderstood, as we need a minimum of 6g of salt a day to function, and there are numerous hospital admissions each month due to low sodium.
 This is more common in older people.
 I have another blog which talks more about salt myths and how it plays a role in health.

 I try to go about my day doing things that will make somebody’s day a little bit better.
 If you see a post online and someone is proudly showing off something they have made, an achievement or a pet, then dropping them a friendly comment on Instagram, YouTube or wherever can not only make a stranger happy, but I’ve met hundreds of lovely people online this way.
 Doing this will also make you feel good, as chances are you will get a nice reply as well as a like or a follow on your page.

 6# Get Away From Screens Before 9pm

-Avoid screens or bright light about 2 hrs before bed as blue light inhibits the production if melatonin, our natural sleep hormone.
-If you can limit how much blue light you are exposed to from screens during the day that will help keep your cortisol (stress hormone) and appetite hormones under control as well as helping you get a good nights sleep.
+Avoid screens or bright light about 2 hours before bed, as blue light inhibits the production of melatonin, our natural sleep hormone.
+If you can limit how much blue light you are exposed to from screens during the day, that will help keep your cortisol (stress hormone) and appetite hormones under control as well as helping you get a good night’s sleep.